 - 1.20.
-Table 1.1 sets out the strategic and non-strategic policies and site allocations of the Site Allocations DPD. - 1.21.
+Section 19 (1B-E) of the Planning and Compulsory Purchase Act 2004 requires local planning authorities (LPAs) to identify the strategic priorities for the development and use of land in the authority's area.
+Policies to address those priorities must be set out in the LPA's development plan documents (taken as a whole).
+The NPPF elaborates on the legislative requirement, making clear that Local Plans should identify strategic policies, clearly distinguishing from other policies which are considered non-strategic. - 1.21.
+Table 1.1 sets out the strategic and non-strategic policies and site allocations of the Site Allocations DPD. - 1.22.
 Strategic policies should set out an overall strategy for the pattern, scale and quality of development including housing and employment uses.
-Non-strategic policies should be used to set out more detailed policies for specific areas, neighbourhoods or types of development. - 1.22.
+Non-strategic policies should be used to set out more detailed policies for specific areas, neighbourhoods or types of development. - 1.23.
 A strategic allocation is one which, by virtue of its scale, nature and/or through its cumulative contribution towards delivering the Local Plan priorities and objectives, is significant in terms of meeting specific development needs.